moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

 * `region-deprecated-api` : This analyser validates if packages marked as deprecated for a region are used.
 It has these configuration parameters:
   * `regions` : The regions to check for such usage.
 This is a comma separate string of region names.
 It defaults to `global`.
   * `strict` : By default the analyser issues warnings.
 If this is set to `true` errors are issued instead.
+  * `removal-period` : If deprecated api is used and that api has a `for-removal` information with a date set, then this configuration can be used to issue an error instead of a warning if the removal date is less than the configured number of days away.
+For example setting this to 28 will result in errors being generated four weeks ahead of the removal date.

 ## Extensions